The call center industry has evolved dramatically in recent years, particularly with pretty incredible advancements in call center technology.

 AI solutions have tons of benefits for call centers, especially if you integrate them into daily tasks and workflows.
-Some managers think that AI is meant to replace humans, but that’s far from true.
+Some call center managers think that AI is meant to replace human call center agents, but that’s far from true.
 AI technology, at least in its current state, isn’t capable of fully compensating for the absence of humans.

 AI can also take care of redundant tasks, such as call recording and sharing pre-recorded messages.